FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Experiments

 \paragraph{Feature selection}

-To identify features that discriminate between classes of our proof-of-concept target property -- the protein secondary structures, we use logistic regression models that we fit to the SAE's latent features to predict the corresponding property class.
+Using the single SAE trained in the previous step, we identify features that discriminate between classes of our target properties by fitting logistic regression models to the fixed SAE's latent features to predict the corresponding property class.
+We describe details of dataset gathering and models training in Appendix~\ref{probing_detials}.
+In our experiments, we identify features that discriminate between binary target classes.
+For secondary structures, we utilize 'helix vs. others' and 'strand vs. others' classifiers; for SASA, we establish low and high categories based on the 25th and 75th percentiles of observed values.

-To that end, we gather a new dataset for the training of probing models and the analysis of their coefficients.
-First, using RFdiffusion with integrated SAE we generate 10000 of proteins without making any interventions and store the SAE encoder's activations together with their associated timesteps, proteins and residues.
-Using Stride, to each residue we assign secondary structure, and map these assignments to corresponding SAE activations.
-We visualize this approach in Figure~\ref{fig:dataset_gathering}.

-To mitigate the class imbalance present in secondary structures (Appendix~\ref{app:classes_dist_uncond}), we apply class weighting during optimization.
-We partition the dataset by reserving activations from $20\%$ of the generated protein backbones as a held-out test set, utilizing the remainder for training.
-Specifically, we develop two types of binary classifiers in One vs. Rest setup: helix vs.\ rest and strand vs.\ rest.
-We evaluate these classifiers in two configurations: \textit{time-dependent} (trained on activations from specific timesteps) and \textit{time-agnostic} (trained on activations pooled across all steps) (Appendix~\ref{app:probes_timesteps}).
-Notably, the models maintain robust performance even in the time-agnostic setting, achieving balanced accuracies of $84.1\%$ and $83.0\%$, and ROC AUC scores of $94.1\%$ and $93.3\%$ for the helix and strand tasks, respectively.

-To find features that discriminate \textit{between} two target classes (e.g., helix and strand), we compare their respective OvR classifiers.
 We select indices where both models' coefficients exceed the threshold and have \textbf{opposite signs}.
-For example, a feature that is strongly positive for helix classifier and strongly negative for strand classifier is highly discriminative between them.
-Notably, the coefficients possessing the largest absolute magnitudes correspond to identical feature indices in both classifiers, yet they exhibit opposite signs (Figure~\ref{fig:probes_all_coefs}).
-This pattern suggests that a common set of latent features governs the structural differentiation between helix and strand formation within the generated protein backbones.
+For example, a feature that is strongly positive for the helix classifier and strongly negative for the strand classifier is highly discriminative between them.